 Burning plastic contributes to air pollution, while using plastic indoors can cause serious health problems such as cancer.

 By 2050, plastic emissions will account for themselves 15% of total emissions allowed.
-Each year, 11 million tons of plastic enters the ocean through land and water pollution.
-More than 800 species affected by this plastic (and microplastics) through consumption, entrapment and other risks.
+Every year, 11 million tons of plastic enter the ocean through land and water pollution.
+More than 800 species affected by this plastic pollution (and by microplastics) through consumption, entrapment and other risks.

 What the resolution means

-The legally binding contract would include options to address the full life cycle of plastics.
-The design, the construction of the product, the greater international cooperation to allow access to these technologies for all countries of the world.
+The legally binding contract would include options to address the entire life cycle of the plastic.
+The design, the construction of the product, the increased international cooperation to enable access to these technologies for all countries in the world.

 The real war to be fought is plastic pollution

-"Today is Earth's victory against single-use plastics and plastic pollution," the UNEP statement read.
-This is infact the most significant multilateral environmental agreement since the Paris Agreement.
+“Today is Earth's victory against single-use plastic and plastic pollution,” read the UNEP statement.
+This is infact of the most significant multilateral environmental agreement since the Paris Agreement.
 It aims to remove the biggest obstacles to creating a true circular economy on this planet.

-By 2040, the move to a circular economy can reduce the amount of plastic entering the seas more than 80%.
+By 2040, moving to a circular economy can reduce the amount of plastic entering the seas by more than 80%.
 Prevent the creation of new plastic.
 Saving governments 70 billion dollars.
 Lower greenhouse gas emissions of 25%.
 Finally, create 700.000 new jobs, almost all in developing countries.

 The circular economy is a production and consumption paradigm that can change the world.
 In the circular economy, used goods and materials are shared, rented, reused, repaired, renewed and recycled for as long as possible.
 The concept aims to address the environmental challenges of climate change, waste management, biodiversity loss and pollution.